 You cannot update the sequence of an allele definition.
 This is for reasons of data integrity since an allele may form part of a scheme profile and be referred to in multiple databases.
 If you really need to change a sequence, you will have to remove the allele definition and then re-add it.
 If the allele is a member of a scheme profile, you will also have to remove that profile first, then re-create it after deleting and re-adding the allele.

 Either search for specific attributes in the search form, or leave it blank and click ‘Submit’ to return all alleles.
-For a specific allele, select the locus in the filter and enter the allele number in the allele_id field.
+For a specific allele, select the locus in the filter (click the small arrow next to ‘Filter query by’ to expand the filter) and enter the allele number in the allele_id field.

 Click the appropriate link to either update the allele attributes or to delete it.
 If you have appropriate permissions, there may also be a link to ‘Delete ALL’.
 This allows you to quickly delete all alleles returned from a search.